An extension of Thomassen's result on choosability: Abstract

 \section{Abstract}

-Thomassen proved that every planar graph is $5$-choosable. \v{S}krekovski \cite{MR1639710} strengthened it by showing that every $K_{5}$-minor-free graph is $5$-choosable.
-Dvo\v{r}\'{a}k and Postle observed that every planar graph is DP-$5$-colorable.
-In this note, we first improve these results by showing that every $K_{5}$-minor-free graph is DP-$5$-colorable, and every $K_{3, 3}$-minor-free graph is DP-$5$-colorable.
+Thomassen proved that all planar graphs are $5$-choosable. \v{S}krekovski strengthened the result by showing that all $K_{5}$-minor-free graphs are $5$-choosable.
+Dvo\v{r}\'{a}k and Postle pointed out that all planar graphs are DP-$5$-colorable.
+In this note, we first improve these results by showing that every $K_{5}$-minor-free or $K_{3, 3}$-minor-free graph is DP-$5$-colorable.
 In the final section, we further improve these results under the term strictly $f$-degenerate transversal.